 Doing so gets all of your Excel data into individual rectangles that you can then work with which is much faster than trying to retype it yourself.

-Step #5: Repeat for the other columns of Excel data
+Step 5: Repeat for your other columns of Excel data

 Repeat the same process for whatever additional columns of Excel data you need to convert to PowerPoint shapes for your Gantt chart graphic.

 Again, make sure you choose the correct SmartArt graphic to get your shapes started in the correct position.

 Note: For the dates, I used a custom excel data format “mmm – dd” to get the month’s name and the actual date.

 Step 6: Rearrange, format, and align your objects